noah-n-pham/uf-web-mapper/README.md

 ## Contributing

+### Adapting for Your Organization

-This project was built for the UF College of Education.
-If you'd like to adapt it for your organization:
+This project was built for the UF College of Education, but it's designed to work for any organization facing similar challenges with WordPress multi-site ecosystems.
+The tool is domain-agnostic and highly configurable.

+**To adapt for your organization:**

-1. Fork the repository
+1. **Fork the repository** — Create your own copy
-2. Update `env.example` with your configuration
-3. Modify `crawler/src/index.ts` seedUrl as needed
-4. Follow the security guidelines in `SECURITY.md`
+2. **Configure the crawler** — Set your domain in the `SEED_URL` environment variable
+3. **Set contact information** — Update `CRAWLER_CONTACT_EMAIL` for responsible crawling
+4. **Adjust rate limiting** — Tune `MAX_CONCURRENCY` and `DELAY_MS` for your needs
+5. **Run and deploy** — Follow the installation and deployment guides above

+No code changes are required for basic adaptation.
+The crawler automatically discovers WordPress installations regardless of domain structure.
+For advanced customization, see the `/crawler/README.md` documentation.

+**Common use cases for other organizations:**
+- Universities with distributed department websites
+- Large enterprises with franchise or regional WordPress sites
+- Digital agencies managing multiple client installations
+- Government organizations with decentralized web presence

 ---